 Say: “Ouch.
 You know we don’t treat each other that way in this house.
 You must be really miserable to act like this.
 I’m so sorry you’re hurting.
 I love you and I would do anything for you.
 I’m here with a hug when you’re ready.”

 No, you’re not teaching your child that she can get away with being rude.
-You’re teaching her that you’re a safe haven and she never needs or wants
+You’re teaching her that you’re a safe haven and she never needs, or wants,

 to lash out at you like that.

-was so upset, and help to express her upset more appropriately.
-Make a list of what people in your house can do to appropriately express their anger, and post it on your refrigerator.
-Let her see you refer to it when you're angry.
-She will follow your example.
+Then, work together to make a list of what people in your house can do to appropriately express their anger, and post it on your refrigerator.
+Let your

+child see you refer to it when you're angry.
+They will follow your example.

 Can't do this every time your child is snarly?
 Join the club.
-But every time you can respond with an open heart, it gets easier to do.
-You're actually
+But every time you can shift gears -- even when you feel attacked by your child -- and respond

 You're becoming a person who creates less drama, and more love.